dongjunchung/GPATree/README.md

 ```

 # Usage
 The 'GPATree-vignette.pdf' provides a framework for the step-by-step genetic analysis using the 'GPATree' package.
-The following help also provides a good starting point for to use the 'GPATree' package, and includes the example command lines:
+The following help also provides a good starting point to use the 'GPATree' package, including some example command lines:

 ```{r}
 library(GPATree)